 Jack is also based on a real pirate called John Rackham whose nickname was "Calico Jack" due to his flamboyant nature.
 Our Jack is also the flamboyant member of our crew.
 He thinks of himself as “the captain” but no one else does.
 That’s fine because it tickles his own ego and that’s really all that matters to Jack.
-He fell in love with Anne when she saved him from deportation for a crime he did not commit.
-In fact, it was Anne who committed the crime and Jack got blamed for it.
-But he doesn’t see things with any depth.
-Live for the present is Jack’s motto.
-It is unfair to say Jack is thick, he just doesn’t think for himself very often and acts on impulse most of the time.
-It’s just as well Anne is there to reign him in every so often.
+He fell in love with Anne when they met in Nassau whilst under the King’s pardon, but after joining with Anne, he soon slipped back into his old ways of piracy, thirsty for adventure.
+Live for the present is Jack’s motto and all too often he acts on impulse getting not only himself into trouble, but everyone else as well.
 Jack never misses a trick; he is cunning and astute but doesn’t show it.
 He cares for his friends and like Anne will always fight injustice.

-Harry was rescued from an abusive merchant navy sea captain on a raid and was the last member of the crew to join the happy band.
-Harry is kind and gentle and gives the group it’s human soul.
+Mark was rescued from an abusive merchant navy sea captain on a raid and was the last member of the crew to join the happy band.
+Mark is kind and gentle and gives the group it’s human soul.
 He is also the one to advise caution when things might be getting a little out of hand, which happens quite often.
 He puts up with McTavish’s constant teasing because he knows McTavish only means it as a form of endearment.
-Harry has a very guarded secret which creates such a shock when it finally comes out.
-It may explain why McTavish is fond of Bates, but it is nothing to do with his nickname of “Cutthroat.”
-That is because of something else entirely.
+Mark is troubled by waking nightmares of a child and a prison cell, but what could they mean?
+Has it anything to do with the personal secret he tries to hide from everyone?

-Angus McTavish or “Jock” as the crew call him was injured at the battle of Culloden and rescued by Anne.
-She led him to safety where she nursed him back to health.
-Ever grateful for her kindness, Jock would do anything for Anne and of all the crew he is the one that understands her the most.
-He knows the soul that lives beneath her gruff exterior.
-Jock is strong and forceful.
+Angus McTavish or “Jock” as the crew call him is strong and forceful.
+He is the honourable warrior of the gang.
 He doesn’t suffer fools gladly and can easily fly off the handle.
-That said, bark is far worse than his bite.
+That said, his bark is far worse than his bite.
 He is the intellect of the group and is the planner.
-He probably would not be a great friend of Jack in normal situations, but he respects him for being Anne’s husband.
 Jock is always there at his friends’ side when fighting for justice and fair play.
 McTavish’s claim to fame is he was the one who killed Edward Teach otherwise known as “Blackbeard”